 We must admit, many staple selfie poses we see today are pretty much inspired by the photo poses popularized by the Japanese.
-From the iconic peace sign to the eccentric duck-face, self-photography enthusiasts have borrowed the poses from Japanese teen girls, the pioneers of the kawaii gestures, when posing for photos.

 As global trend-setters of what is considered to be cute, it is fitting that a J-pop idol group composed of young Japanese girls give us all a short lesson in the iconic girl photo poses.